sirupsen/contestrus/README.md

 * Contest and training.
 Support both running contests but also an open environment to train on tasks of previous contests. ✓
 * Support for teams.
+* Announcements.
+Ability to push announcements to participants during a competition.

 Many contest environments are complicated to set up.
 Contestrus is aiming to be extremely simple to set up and will be run inside Docker containers for maximum